Jude Acers

-Jude Frazier Acers (born April 6, 1944 in Long Beach, California) is a chess master, showman (simultaneous exhibitor), and chess author/writer.
+Jude Frazier Acers (born April 6, 1944, in Long Beach, California) is an American chess player.

-Early years
+Early life

 Acers spent much of his childhood in an orphanage.
-His father was a Marine and was away a lot and his mother struggled with mental issues.
+His father was a U.S. Marine and was away a lot and his mother struggled with mental illness.
 When he was five, he saw a book about chess and started playing.
 His father returned when he was an adolescent and took him from the North Carolina orphanage to New Orleans.
 His father was abusive, and committed Acers at the age of 14 to Louisiana's state mental institution in Mandeville.
-At 17, Acers was already rated as a master by the U.S. Chess Federation.
-The state paid for him to get a degree in Russian from Louisiana State University.
+At 17, Acers was already rated as a master by the United States Chess Federation.
+The state of Louisiana provided funding for his bachelor's degree in Russian from Louisiana State University.

-Chess biography
+Career

 Acers is best known for playing against all comers in a New Orleans downtown gazebo while wearing a red beret.
 A longtime resident of Louisiana, he claims to have been the first New Orleans native chess master of comparable strength since Paul Morphy.

 He is also known for being a great showman, touring the country giving simultaneous chess exhibitions.
 He was twice the world record holder of having played the most opponents in a simultaneous exhibition.
 First against 117 opponents (1974, Lloyd Center, Portland, Oregon), then against 179 opponents (1976, Mid Island Plaza, Long Island, New York).
 The records were certified by the Guinness Book of World Records.

 Acers barely survived Hurricane Katrina and lived in a displaced persons camp for some time.
 As the city recovered, he returned to New Orleans and resumed his customary chess table in the French Quarter.